cnk/easy_thumbnails_example/README.md

         # and for media files
         urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-To run this example, clone the repository and set up to run the development server:
+To run this example, clone the repository and checkout the 'round-1' tag.
+Then set up to run the development server:

     git clone https://github.com/cnk/easy_thumbnails_example.git
     git checkout -b round-1